sjkbianco/portfolio/content/post/diverse-learners/index.md

 ---

 * At least two digital tools or web-based apps are provided as examples of how the technology can be used to meet diverse learner needs.
-* A reflection of how theexample technology tools can be used for a specific learning activity with diverse learners.
+* A reflection of how the example technology tools can be used for a specific learning activity with diverse learners.